 Now for this dish, as a time saver i have used a can of chickpea curry.
-Now im a big fan of cooking from scratch normally, but this particular brand of chickpea curry from Geo is particularly yummy so i do not mind using it here, but feel free to make your own and use that as an alternative if you wanted to, but the beauty is i can knock this up in 40 minutes from start to finish and on the table which i think is pretty good going!
+Now im a big fan of cooking from scratch normally, but this particular brand of chickpea curry from Geo is particularly yummy and sometimes we all need a hack!
+The beauty is i can knock this up in 40 minutes from start to finish and on the table which i think is pretty good going!

 So you will need:

 250g Gluten Free Plain Flour, plus extra for dusting.

 75 ml of ice cold water